Reviving Our Planet: The Power of Ecological Restoration

 Our program highlights the importance of protecting planet Earth, the role of ecological restoration, and how mankind can be a force of healing and regeneration of planet Earth and its inhabitants.
 Our guest speakers emphasize the need to conserve, preserve, and restore planet Earth so that it can regenerate.
 The program provides practical informaton on how to take an active role in the regenerative process.

-Heather Holm’s lecture, titled Oaks, Fire, and Climate Change, examines the past to understand grassland systems at the time of Euro-American settlement and discusses how Native Americans managed and influenced the composition of these grassland systems with their regular use of fire.
+Oaks, Fire, and Climate Change, examines the past to understand grassland systems at the time of Euro-American settlement and discusses how Native Americans managed and influenced the composition of these grassland systems with their regular use of fire.
 Heather will also discuss the impacts of fire as a strong selective pressure on keystone plants and bees.
 Pivoting to look into the future using projected climate modeling, Heather will address the ecological conditions today, focusing on oak ecosystems and grasslands, then paint a picture of what a functional, biodiverse, and resilient landscape may look like in the future, and what actions are needed to achieve these outcomes.

-In the tours of the Gateway Nature Preserve and the grounds of the Mary Alice Warren Community Healing Center, Heather Holm explains how that in urban environments, natural landscapes that were once biodiverse and contiguous have been transformed to small and often highly degraded fragments.
+In the tours of the Gateway Nature Preserve and the grounds of the Mary Alice Warren Community Healing Center, explains how that in urban environments, natural landscapes that were once biodiverse and contiguous have been transformed to small and often highly degraded fragments.
 What potential do these sites hold for ecological restoration, pollinator habitat, and public demonstration sites?
 How does one go about restoring a site such as this?
 Step one is developing a plan that includes goals, objectives, and methods.
 Heather will address these steps and highlight some of the challenges, opportunities, and amazing outcomes that have unfolded in her neighborhood corner lot restoration.
 She will also discuss pollinator habitat enhancement and management considerations and celebrate the diverse pollinator populations that can thrive in the landscape.

 The program is free.
 See registration links below.
 Please note that the events are held in different locations and have different Eventbrite registration links.